monora/tom/docs/domainmodel.rst

 Versioning
 ~~~~~~~~~~

-We suggest *versioning* of trains and sections to support the synchronsisation of the domain model
+We suggest *versioning* of trains and sections to support the synchronisation of the domain model
 between the systems of the cooperating companies.
 If the lead RU changes a section its
 `RouteSection.version` is incremented.
 Same with the `RoutingInfo.version`.
 The receiver of a message
 containing the RoutingInfo [#f3]_ can use this information to identify the change and act